-However, despite their commercial, it's apparent to me that South Dakota only wants to tempt certain people to their sparsely populated state: straight religious ones.
-Bypassing concerns over separation of church and state, lawmakers there required all public schools to add the words “In God We Trust” with big, bold letters in heavily trafficked areas of the buildings.
-They defend this religious message, arguing it's the official motto of the US and promotes patriotism in our youngsters.
+Despite the welcoming commercial, it's apparent that South Dakota only wants to tempt certain people: straight, religious ones.
+Bypassing concerns over the separation of church and state, lawmakers there required all public schools to add the words In God We Trust in big, bold letters in heavily trafficked areas of the buildings.
+They defend this religious message, arguing that it's the official motto of the US and promotes patriotism in young people.

-A Christian Right group called the Congressional Prayer Caucus Foundation aided South Dakota in passing this law and aims to get it implemented in all 50 states.
+A Christian Rights group called the Congressional Prayer Caucus Foundation aided South Dakota in passing this law and aims to get it implemented in all 50 states.
 Its political agenda also includes passing legislation that would mandate schools to teach about the Old and New Testament, to instruct students that sex between married men and women is most desirable, and to promote prayer in the public square.

-Critics argue that getting “In God We Trust” emblazoned at public schools in South Dakota (and six other states) simply marks the group's first achievement and that their conservative agenda is far more ambitious.
+Critics argue that getting In God We Trust emblazoned at public schools in South Dakota (and six other states) simply marks the group's first achievement and that their conservative agenda is far more ambitious.
 It includes passing laws that would marginalize those who are LGBTQ as well as the growing number of individuals who identify as nonreligious.
 When looking at their website (dressed up in red, white, and blue, adorned with an American flag, and featuring actor Chuck Norris), it's apparent that they're doing it all under the pretense of being a patriotic, freedom-loving organization and nothing more.

 Roy Speckhardt, executive director of the American Humanist Association, penned a letter to newly elected members of Congress, discouraging them from joining the Congressional Prayer Caucus and warning of its hidden agenda.
 He wrote: